stuartio/cli-request-control/README.md

 ```
 $ akamai request-control help
-Usage: akamai request-control <command> <args> [options]
+usage: akamai request-control help [command] [--version]  ...

+Akamai CLI for Request Control

+optional arguments:
+  --version       show program's version number and exit

 Commands:

     help          Show available help
-  setup               Initial setup to cache policy list information
+    setup         Initial setup to cache policy listinformation
-  list                List current Request Control Cloudlet policy names
+    list          Lists policies from the accountinformation
     download      Download the policy version rules json and output to rules
                   folder.
-(Optionally, use --output-file to specify location of outputfile)
+(Optionally, use --output-file to specify location
+                  of outputfile)
+    create-version
-  create-version      Create a new policy version using a local file from the rules folder with name <policy>.json
+                  Create a new policy version using a local file from the
+                  rules folder with name <policy>.json
+    activate      Activate a specific policy version
-  add-rule            Adds a new rule to a specified version for a policy
+    add-rule      Add a new rule to a specific version in the specified
+                  policy.
-  modify-rule         Modifies a rule to a specified version for a policy
+    modify-rule   Updates attributes of an existing rule within a policy
-  activate            Activate a specified version for a policy
+                  version.

 ```